catalyst-cloud/catalystcloud-docs/source/network/_scripts/create-network-dashboard.rst

 |

-We will name our network "private-net", we choose this name so that we do not confuse it with the "public-net".
+We will name our network "private-net", we will choose this name so that we do not confuse it with the "public-net".
 You should also select create subnet and click "Next":